pnp/sp-dev-fx-controls-react/docs/documentation/docs/guides/mpa.md

 ## Install prerequisites

 Before you start contributing to this project, you will need Node.js.
 This project has been tested with the 6.x and 8.x versions of Node.js and the version of NPM that comes with it.
+You can use [Node Version Manager](https://github.com/nvm-sh/nvm) to switch between different versions of Node.js.

 ## Get the local version of the CLI